-The Salomon Supercross Blast is an affordable technical trail shoe built with a large fit for all trail runners.
+The Salomon Supercross Blast is an affordable technical trail shoe with an oversized fit.
 It features large chevron-shaped lugs built for sloppy terrain and soft surfaces.
-This isn't our first choice for road running but has applicability on almost any type of terrain.
+This isn't our first choice for road running but has applicability on almost any other type of terrain.
 Just be sure to size down a half size if you're on the fence as it runs very large.

 Built with continuous nylon upper and reinforced areas for common contact, we'd say this shoe is pretty darn protective.
 Not only is there ample cushioning behind the heel (if you're a heel striker), but the EVA foam through the midsole is responsive and protects well from underfoot hazards.

-The continuos upper isn't waterproof, but it does wick away water well and keeps out small particulates.
-The collar fits nicely with an enlarged tongue protruding from the Achilles area, to ensure debris doesn't fall into the collar.
+The continuous upper isn't waterproof, but it does wick away water well and keeps out small particulates.
+The collar fits nicely with an enlarged tongue protruding from the Achilles area to ensure debris doesn't get inside.
 The tongue of the shoe also comes up high enough to provide further protection.
 When running over sand, some particulates got inside, but not nearly as much as other shoes without these specific features.

-When running through rivers, this shoe did get soaked and took a little longer to dry than others with a mesh design.
-It also doesn't have drainage holes, meaning that water will slosh.
-However, as we kept running, our feet pushed out the water from the porous nylon ripstop construction, and eventually felt dry after about a half-hour of running in the heat.
+When running through rivers, the Supercross Blast did get soaked and took a little longer to dry than others with a mesh design.
+It doesn't have drainage holes, meaning that water will slosh.
+However, as we kept running, our feet pushed out the water from the porous nylon ripstop construction and eventually felt dry after about a half-hour of running in the heat.

 For all these reasons, this high-value trail treader is recommended for all types of terrain.
 It'll keep your feet protected from sharp rocks, tangled roots, and dusty trails, especially as your mileage builds over time.
 It has a medium level of cushioning that's built to take on mountains, forests, and desert environments.

-If you're a forefoot striker, you'll recognize that this shoe has a medium to a high level of sensitivity.
-The heel is stacked with cushion, so you won't feel the group if you're striking from the heel first, but the thinner level of cushioning towards the front will definitely have you feeling the trail.
+If you're a forefoot striker, you'll recognize that this shoe has a medium to high level of sensitivity.
+The heel is stacked with a well-cushioned midsole, so you won't feel the ground if you're striking with the heel first, but the thinner level of cushioning towards the front will definitely have you feeling the trail.

 As a medium cushioned shoe, it's far from being the most sensitive.
 You can't feel every rock or root underfoot, but the forefoot of this shoe allows you to feel the trail just enough to know how to adjust your balance for every step.

-This shoe has burly traction designed to tackle all types of trails including soft and slippery to dry and rocky.
-It features 5-mm chevron shaped lugs that bite down on the trail, keeping you upright and safe, even when a strong rain starts to come down.
-Mud-shed ability is medium to high, eventually shedding mud that builds up, but can't do it with every step.
+This shoe has burly traction designed to tackle all types of trails, including soft and slippery to dry and rocky.
+It features 5mm chevron-shaped lugs that bite down on the trail, keeping you upright and safe, even when a strong rain starts to come down.
+The ability to shed mud is medium to high — it will eventually shed mud that builds up, just not with every single step.

-We tested this shoe while running over high mountain ridges, muddy country roads, and dusty desert trails.
+We tested the Blast while running over high mountain ridges, muddy country roads, and dusty desert trails.
 On dry terrain, it proved to stick to everything.
-Steep, sandy, kitty-litter strewn trails that would normally have us slipping and sliding in any other shoe, feels good and solid when wearing the Salomon Supercross Blast.
+Steep, sandy, kitty-litter strewn trails that would normally have us slipping and sliding in any other shoe feel good and solid when wearing this one.

 When we first pulled this shoe out of the package, we weren't sure if this would be a stable shoe.
 The heel looks huge after all.
-However, when we put it one, we were pleasantly surprised.
-The forefoot is surprisingly wide for a Salmon shoe, with a wide platform offering great balance for forefoot strikers.
-The heel is also quite wide and cushioned, which makes it quite stable for heel-strikers alike.
-On the trail, performance proves to be stellar.
+However, when we put it on, we were pleasantly surprised.
+The forefoot is notably wide for a Salomon shoe, with a platform that offers great balance for forefoot strikers.
+The heel is also wide and cushioned, which makes it quite stable for heel-strikers.
+On the trail, the performance proved to be stellar.

-Rocks and roots would easily be tip-toed over without any significant rolling from side-to-side.
-This is largely attributed to the thinner level of cushioning the forefoot and the wider overall platform.
-Plus, the upper wraps the foot for a specific fit that doesn't move when going up or downhills, which adds to the overall stability.
+We could tip-toe over rocks and roots easily and without any instability in this shoe.
+This is largely attributed to the thinner level of cushioning in the forefoot and the wider overall platform.
+The upper also wraps the foot for a specific fit that doesn't move when going up or down hills, adding to the overall stability.

-When running the Red Mountain ridges, we felt confident to go fast, flying down the downhill sections and charging up the ups.
-We didn't feel the need to put on the brakes out of fear of rolling an ankle, which is surprising for its stack height.
-We feel that in our testing, this shoe is quite stable.
-It also affords a little flexibility and isn't rigid, so it can't roll laterally easily.
-This is another reason it comes highly recommended for mountainous terrain.
+When running the Red Mountain ridges, we felt confident to go fast, flying down the downhill sections and charging up.
+We didn't feel the need to put on the brakes out of fear of rolling an ankle, which is surprising for the stack height on this kick.

 Comfort and Fit

 The sizing is probably the most unique feature of this shoe.
-We had previously tested the Speedcross, which is the predecessor to the current Supercross Blast.
-This shoe is very similar in fit, but a touch smaller.
-In comparison to other trail runners though, it's huge.
-If you like a very tight fit, we'd recommend sizing down a half or even whole size.
-If you don't mind a little extra room in the toe or heel, stay with the current size.
+The Blast offers a little arch support and nice heel support as well.
+The heel cup feels tight and in place.
+In comparison to other trail runners, though, the sizing runs very large.
+If you prefer a tight fit, we'd recommend sizing down a half or even whole size.
+If you don't mind a little extra room in the toe or heel, stay with your current size.

 While this is a little odd in the world of trail runners, we think it has its benefits.
-For example; if steep terrain and hills are your primarily goto, the extra space near the tapered toe completely avoids the possibility of "toe bump" as your run downhill.
-The profile around the arch and heel still hugs the foot while the lacing system wraps the foot up like a burrito.
+For example, if steep terrain and hills are your primary go-to, the extra space near the tapered toe completely avoids the possibility of "toe bump" as your run downhill.
+The profile around the arch and heel still hugs the foot while the lacing system wraps everything up like a burrito.

 This is not a lightweight shoe in comparison to other contenders out there.
-For its beefy and bulky style, it surprises us that it's not heavier.
-For the amount of cushioning and materials, it's actually pretty light.
-For a size nine, one shoe weighs in at around 10.5-oz.
-Still light enough for ultradistances.
-But if you're used to ultralight shoes, you'll notice the difference.
+It feels large and a little bulky.
+For a size 9, one shoe weighs in at 10.5 ounces.
+Still light enough for ultradistances, but if you're used to an ultralight shoe, you'll notice the difference.

-This shoe is an incredible performer for its price and especially does well on technical terrain.
-The continuous upper proves to be quite durable after what we put it through in our testing period.
-While it's not the most versatile trail runner (we don't recommend it for road running) it'll go most places with excellent performance.
+This favorite is an incredible performer for its price and does especially well on technical terrain.
+The continuous upper proved to be quite durable after what we put it through.
+While it's not the most versatile trail runner (we don't recommend it for road running), it'll go most places with excellent performance.
 As a top scorer, the price is absolutely worth it, making it a higher value than most.

-If you're looking for a solid trail running shoe with excellent tread for technical trails at a great price, this is one of our top recommendations.
+If you're looking for a solid trail running shoe with excellent tread for technical trails at a great price, this is our top recommendation.
 While the Salomon Supercross Blast does amazing work on softer surfaces, rocky trails, and more, it's not our top recommendation for roads or smooth surfaces as the lugs are long and wear down easily.
-They are best for budget-minded women tackling long distances or technical terrain.
+This shoe is best for budget-minded folks that like to tackle long distances or technical terrain.

 — Amber King